-The global aramid fiber market was valued at USD 2.96 billion in 2018 and is expected to reach USD 6.31 billion by 2026, with an anticipated CAGR of 9.92% during the forecast period, 2019–2026.
+The global aramid fiber market size was valued at USD 3.84 billion in 2022.
+It is projected to reach USD 8.55 billion by 2031, growing at a CAGR of 9.30% during the forecast period (2023–2031).

 |Report Coverage||Revenue Forecast, Competitive Landscape, Growth Factors, Environment & Regulatory Landscape and Trends|

 The EPA estimates that a passenger car emits 4.7 metric tons of CO2 annually.
 Thus, governments worldwide emphasize strict environmental regulations.
 The US EPA regularly updates and enforces vehicle emission standards.
 Passenger and light-duty vehicle manufacturers must follow strict EU light-duty vehicle CO2 regulations.
 New light commercial vehicles and passenger cars must meet CO2 emission standards, and a heavy-duty vehicle regulation was proposed.
 Lightweight materials that reduce vehicle emissions are needed due to these strict regulations.
 These carbon emission regulations force industry players to use lightweight, strong, and fuel-efficient materials.
 Several industries are replacing steel and aluminum with aramid and carbon fibers to reduce weight and energy consumption.
 Aramid fibers, which replace steel and asbestos, reduce vehicle weight and increase durability.
 The global economy and demand for lightweight vehicles boost the market growth.